 Alternatively, you may choose to search an individual EBSCOhost database and its thesaurus.
 Our EBSCOhost databases which include thesauri are Business Source Complete, MEDLINE with Full Text, Education Research Complete, PsycARTICLES, PsycBOOKS, PsycINFO, SPORTDiscus, and OmniFile Full Text.
 You may select an individual database by clicking on the Choose Databases hyperlink located directly above the drop-down search fields.

 Once you have made your selection, the top navigation menu will now feature a Thesaurus tab.
-Please note, the thesaurus available within MEDLINE with Full Text is referred to as MeSH 2013 (Medical Subject Headings).
-For additional information about using MeSH subject terms, please see the Medline/MeSH Workshop recording.
+Please note, the thesaurus available within MEDLINE Complete is referred to as MeSH 2017 (Medical Subject Headings).
+For additional information about using MeSH subject terms, please see the Medline/MeSH Workshop recording on the Library Workshop Videos page.
 Additionally, you can always verify which database you are searching by viewing the text displayed directly above the search boxes to the left of the Choose Databases hyperlink.

 ProQuest may be accessed by hovering over Popular Databases in the main navigation bar found on the Library’s homepage.
 From the ProQuest landing page, click on the Thesaurus hyperlink located above the drop-down search fields on the right hand side of the page.